Key Info

 The elective component of the degree consists of a wide variety of modules, including additional Law modules.
 The electives serve to broaden the base of your legal studies and refine your knowledge of the wider world.

 During the first half of Year 3, an eight-month period of Cooperative Education provides you with an opportunity to apply the knowledge that you have already acquired.
 This will take the form of a work placement.
-There is also the opportunity to spend this period abroad.
-In the second half of Year 3, a limited number of academic placements are available, either through an exchange programme with a European law school or with one of our partner law schools in the United States, Canada or China.
+There is also the opportunity to spend a period abroad.
+In the second half of Year 3, a limited number of academic placements are available organised by the UL Global office, either through an exchange programme with a European law school (Erasmus + programme) or with one of our partner law schools in the United States, Canada or China (Exchange programme).

 Final year students will also participate in ‘Advanced Lawyering Projects’.
 These are group projects which focus on an area of law in which you have a particular interest (e.g. criminal justice, employment law or property law etc).
 You will work together with a lecturer to complete a project where you will develop practical research, writing and presentation skills.